rails/rails/guides/source/asset_pipeline.md

 Propshaft, all assets from the paths configured in `config.assets.paths` are available for serving and will be copied into the `public/assets` directory.

-When fingerprinted, a asset filename  like `styles.css` is renamed to `styles-a1b2c3d4e5f6.css`.
+When fingerprinted, an asset filename  like `styles.css` is renamed to `styles-a1b2c3d4e5f6.css`.
 This ensures that if `styles.css` is updated, the filename changes as well, compelling the browser to download the latest version instead of using a potentially outdated cached copy.